sabel2-0/serviceease/markdowns/VOLUNTARY_SERVICE_TESTING_GUIDE.md

   5. Check school printer list refreshes

 - [ ] **Test Notifications**
-  1. After submission, log in as coordinator
+  1. After submission, log in as institution_admin
   2. Check notifications - should see "New Voluntary Service Submitted"
-  3. Log in as requester (printer owner)
+  3. Log in as institution_user (printer owner)
   4. Check notifications - should see "Voluntary Service Pending"

 ### Current Technician Inventory: